 "Lack of money is not as bad as lack of ideas"

+Before creation, this whole world and the people in it were just an impression in God's mind.
+Everything was sleeping quietly in an idea.
 A great future awaits us all but I want to tell you that this future is waiting for the thoughts that God wants to transfer into our minds.
 Some of us have caught some ideas, some have not, but our future is sleeping quietly inside these ideas.
 However they are more powerful than we may understand.
 It may also encourage us to know that God did not finish creation, but only started it.
 The day an idea is introduced into your mind is the day creation begins with you.
 Creation begins with an idea.
 Everything visible today first of all existed in the form of an idea in someone's mind e.g. Cars, Microphones, Clothes, Aircrafts, and so on.

 "Ideas are simply thoughts or plans or mental impression in our minds"